TerryS94/TerryS94/README.md

 My earlier work mostly lived off GitHub or in private repos.
 Going forward, most of my projects will be public.

 I program tools and systems primarily in C++ with occasional web work.
-Other lifelong interests include Music and playing Guitar 🎸
+Other lifelong interests include Music and playing Guitar🎸

-If you like what you see here, please consider sponsoring me ♥️
+If you like what you see here, give me a follow and if you're feeling extra generous then please consider sponsoring me♥️